The Integrity of Prospectively Grading Patients

 Thank you very much for your assistance.
 Please pass on my comments and questions to Dr. Schultz.

 I was afraid that I would not be considered a good candidate.
-However, I must say that I am extremely impressed by the integrity of the evaluation and that you would essentially recommend against the liklihood of success as contrasted with simply selling a procedure.
+However, I must say that I am extremely impressed by the integrity of the evaluation and that you would essentially recommend against the likelihood of success as contrasted with simply selling a procedure.
 At this point, having now attempted to deal with this through conservative, non-invasive methods for 18 months without success, I am not overly interested in another approach that does not have a fairly high probability of success.
 So, THANK YOU VERY MUCH for your integrity.